 “We’re dating/we got married for a reason… shouldn’t we just feel connected automatically like we used to when we first started dating?”

-While it’s a romantic concept that your relationship should fully run on autopilot, relationships thrive when you put effort into them.
+Remember, relationships thrive when you put effort into them.
 And yes, I’m sure you can get by just fine without doing any of the above exercises and have a ‘good’ relationship… but if you want a great relationship I’d recommend giving a few of the above exercises a try.

 Dedicated to your success,